yuchild/course_repo/README.md

 During instructional weeks, every Friday will be a capstone where the material that had been covered during the week will be put to use in a more open ended application of the knowledge.

 ## Capstones
 Capstone projects are designed to be showcases of the diverse skill set that you aquire over this challenging course of study.
-In addition to building machine learnign models, capstones should feature fundamental skills like data collection and cleaning (which employers find very attractive).
+In addition to building machine learning models, capstones should feature fundamental skills like data collection and cleaning (which employers find very attractive).

 --